riceissa/nginx-mediawiki/README.md

 which comes with Ubuntu 17.10.
 To get around this, one must upgrade to MediaWiki 1.29.2.

 The MediaWiki upgrade process was rather straightforward.
-I refereed to the following references while performing the upgrade:
+I referred to the following references while performing the upgrade:

 - [Vipul Naik's upgrade steps](https://raw.githubusercontent.com/vipulnaik/working-drafts/dd0b3bc108789a5d16d9f03127165a935267aa7e/install-update-and-recover/mediawiki-1.29.txt)